Wormholes with Ends of the World: 3D gravity model

 \subsection{Introducing all the defects}

 The bulk action is the usual Einstein-Hilbert term with a negative cosmological constant,

 where $G_N$ is Newton's constant, and we have set the cosmological constant to be

 without loss of generality.
 Under this convention, the AdS radius is one.
 Here, $\mathcal{M}$ is a 3D manifold whose boundaries can be purely asymptotic or a combination of asymptotic and finite.
 For example, Euclidean AdS has one asymptotic boundary, but if we take a $\mathbb{Z}_2$ quotient, we obtain a manifold whose boundary is the union of an asymptotic half-sphere (disk) and a finite disk.
+See Figure~\ref{fig:Z2quotient}.
 By ``finite", we mean that its intrinsic geometry has a finite metric; an asymptotic boundary has a finite metric only after an infinite conformal rescaling.
-See Figure~\ref{fig:Z2quotient} for a sketch.

 Next, let us review the action that accounts for conical defects to model bulk scalar primaries with $0<h<c/24$, which is a well-established result in AdS$_3$/CFT$_2$ (see e.g.~\cite{FKW14}).
 It is given by